 Increased Vulnerability to Hackers

-Passwords are an effective security measure as long as you manage to keep them a secret to keep hackers out who will have to consider other options such as to carry out slow and inefficient dictionary attacks to try and gain access to protected systems.
+Passwords are an effective security measure as long as you manage to keep them a secret to keep hackers out who will have to consider other options such as carrying out slow and inefficient dictionary attacks to try and gain access to protected systems.
 But when you share passwords among multiple people, you’re also creating more vulnerabilities for hackers to exploit.

 This is because phishing and other social engineering approaches are the preferred methods hackers use to trick users into revealing their passwords.
 Therefore, the more people know a password, the more targets they have for those attempts.
 If anyone slips up, everyone suffers.